arasgungore/NandGame/README.md

 ### NAND Gate
 ![NAND Gate](logic_gates/nand.png)
+2 components used.
+This is the simplest possible solution!

 ### Invert
-1 component, 1 NAND
 ![Invert](logic_gates/invert.png)
+1 component used.
+1 NAND gate in total.
+This is optimal!

 ### AND Gate
-2 components, 2 NANDs
 ![AND Gate](logic_gates/and.png)
+2 components used.
+2 NAND gates in total.
+This is optimal!

 ### OR Gate
-3 components, 3 NANDs
 ![OR Gate](logic_gates/or.png)
+3 components used.
+3 nand gates in total.
+This is optimal!

 ### XOR Gate
-3 components, 6 NANDs
 ![XOR Gate](logic_gates/xor.png)
+4 components used.
+4 nand gates in total.
+This is optimal!

 ## Arithmetic